Rob Pinkston

+Early life

+Pinkston was born William Robert Pinkston IV on January 30, 1988 in Atlanta, Georgia to Patricia (née Palmeiro) and William Robert Pinkston III.

 Career

 Punk'd

-He appeared on Punk'd for the first time when he played a troubled youth in whose apparent fight with his aunt in a parking lot tennis player Serena Williams became involved.
-After Pinkston stole his aunt's car, Williams helped her pursue Rob until Ashton Kutcher revealed himself, and the situation, as a practical joke.
+He appeared on Punk'd for the first time when he played a troubled youth whose apparent fight with his aunt in a parking lot led to tennis player Serena Williams becoming involved.
+After Pinkston stole his aunt's car, Williams helped her pursue Pinkston until Ashton Kutcher revealed himself, and the situation, as a practical joke.

-On MTV's Punk'd for season 4 episode 3, (Faison helped Ashton) he cried in Ned's Declassified School Survival Guide, Kutcher set up a prank on Braff).
+On MTV's Punk'd for season 4 episode 3, Faison helped Ashton Kutcher set up a prank on Braff.
 It all started when Faison went up to Kutcher and said "Listen, we got to get Zach Braff."
-He later successfully tricked Braff with the help of Rob Pinkston.
+He later successfully tricked Braff with the help of Pinkston.
 Pinkston acted like a juvenile delinquent.
 He asked Scrubs stars Donald Faison and Zach Braff to buy beer.
 When both Braff and Faison refuse, Pinkston and his friends spray-painted on Braff's brand new $100,000 Porsche until Braff and Faison caught them red handed.
 Braff was enraged against Pinkston, until Kutcher with two of the kids, revealed himself to Braff, saying, "I saw the whole thing goes down, and I got these two!"